HAL at LIMOS✯

 https://api.archives-ouvertes.fr/search/LIMOS/?q=authIdHal_s:pascalafourcade&start=0&rows=1000&fl=uri_s,halId_s&wt=bibtex&fq=producedDateY_i:%5B2014%20TO%202019%5D

-Practical Information about the HAL Interface - FAQ
+Practical Information on the HAL Interface - FAQ✯

 This interface is quite comprehensive, but some actions are not very intuitive.

-A co-author of a publication deposited it on HAL; how can I get rights to modify it?
+A co-author of a publication submitted to HAL, how do I get rights to modify it?

-It is possible to ask someone to share ownership of a publication.
-Go to My Space / My Ownership Shares / Request Ownership of a Deposit
+You can ask someone to share ownership of a publication.
+Go to Mon Espace / Mes partages de propriété / Demander la propriété d'un dépôt (My Space / My ownership shares / Request ownership of a submission).

-A colleague deposited a publication of which I am a co-author.
+A colleague submitted a publication where I am a co-author.
 Sometimes I am recognized, sometimes not.
 What is happening?

-It all depends on how the publication was deposited, whether with your full first and last names or not.
-To be properly recognized, either the depositor must modify the metadata to change the name/first name, or (and this is the best solution) you should retrieve these publications by indicating in your profile your different author forms (In this case, you would need to associate the form J. Mailfert with your idHal).
+It all depends on how the publication was submitted, whether with your full first and last names or not.
+To be properly recognized, either the submitter must modify the metadata to correct the name/first name, or—better yet—you should retrieve these publications by indicating in your profile your different author forms (in this case, you would need to associate the form J. Mailfert with your idHal).

 You have all your publications on HAL, but when you check your publications on the LIMOS site under your profile, you notice discrepancies.

-To check your publications on the LIMOS site, find your profile in the directory, then click on All Publications
+To check your publications on the LIMOS site, find your profile in the directory, then click on Toutes les publications (All Publications).

 Several ways to resolve this issue: